TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us005/01.requirements-engineering/readme.md

 **Output Data:**

-- Sistema informa mensagem de sucesso confirmando a postagem do comentário./ System informs a success message confirming the posting of the comment.
+- System informs a success message confirming the posting of the comment.

-- A discussion é atualizada com data e hora do comentário. (timestamp). / The discussion is updated with the date and time of the comment. (timestamp).
+- The discussion is updated with the date and time of the comment. (timestamp).

 ### 1.6.
 System Sequence Diagram (SSD)